burnskp/notes.nvim/README.md

 :Notes {float}

-    Find note by filename and open them in a new buffer
+    Find a global note by filename and open them in a new buffer

     Parameters:
       {float} (`string?`) opens in a floating window if set to float

 :NotesGrep {float}

+    Find a global note by contents and open them in a new buffer

+    Parameters:
+      {float} (`string?`) opens in a floating window if set to float

+:NotesAll {float}

+    Find a global or project note by filename and open them in a new buffer

+    Parameters:
+      {float} (`string?`) opens in a floating window if set to float

+:NotesAllGrep {float}

-    Find note by contents and open them in a new buffer
+    Find a global or project note by contents and open them in a new buffer

     Parameters:
       {float} (`string?`) opens in a floating window if set to float